Sub Floor Ventilation Fans, Costs and Solutions

 There are two supply fans that bring in the fresh and dry air from the outside, and only one exhaust fan that gets rid of the damp air.
 Ventilation kits are available or custom installation provided to help solve these problems.
-This is because the positive pressure will work to push out the damp air automatically.
+This is because the positive pressure will work to push out the dampness automatically.
 Some of the positive aspects of this system are:

 - It facilitates the drying up of damp or moist areas in the sub-floor area because dry air is constantly being blown over them.
 It is more effective than trying to force out the moist air from the damp surfaces

-- It creates an effective way to manage the odors and moisture that exist in the subfloor area, where the damp air is redirected outside the residential home.
-Caution needs to be taken however, to ensure that the escape vent is sufficient for the damp air to leave the sub-floor.
-If this is not done, the dampness will end up rising into the home or commercial property.
+- It creates an effective way to manage the odors and moisture that exist in the subfloor area, where the dampness is redirected outside the residential home.
+Caution needs to be taken however, to ensure that the escape vent is sufficient for the dampness to leave the sub-floor one one side or both this is not done, the dampness will end up rising into the home or commercial property.

 Balanced Pressure System

 Quite different from both the exhaust and the supply systems, as the name suggests, there is a balance between the two fans that work in this sub floor ventilation system.
-One of them creates positive pressure, and brings dry and fresh air into the under floor space.
+One of them creates positive pressure, and brings dry and fresh air into the underfloor ventilation space.
 The other one works using negative pressure and expels the same amount of stale or moist air from the under floor.
 It is balanced because the speed at which the air moves into and out of the sub-floor is the same.
 Both are considered mechanical ventilation systems.

 There are some noteworthy advantages of this system:

-- Damp surfaces will eventually be dried up through the expulsion of moist air from the damp surfaces and the subsequent dry air that is blown over them
+- Damp surfaces will eventually be dried up through the expulsion of moistness from the damp surfaces and the subsequent flow that is blown over them

-- The management of the stale smells and dampness is effective since the installation of the outlet through which this air is expelled is determined by you
+- The management of the stale smells and dampness is effective since the installation of the outlet through which this airflow is expelled is determined by you